med216/Tinder-Clone/README.md

 # Tinder Clone

-A new Flutter project.
+A new Flutter project (Tinder Clone).

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application The Goal of this project is to Build a Flutter Tinder Clone with Firebase and BLoC.

 A few resources to get you started if this is your first Flutter project: